 Membership of each subcommittee consists of the appointed directors of the educational programs presented in those years.
 A representative from the Clinical Skills and Simulation center serves on each subcommittee.
 A student representative (and alternate) from the M1 and the M2 class serves as a designated member of the M1/M2 subcommittee.
-A student representative (and alternate) from the M3 and the M4 class serves as a designated member of the M3/M4 subcommittee.
+A student representative (and alternate) from the M3 and the M4 class serves as a designated member of the M4 class serves as a designated member of the M3/M4 subcommittee.